basilstotz/puavo-image-utils/README.md

 3. Installs (with apt) all debs, which are contained in whitespace separated list files in **install/lists/\*.list**
 4. Installs all local debs in **install/debs/\*.deb**.
 All dependencies are resolved at the end.
 5. Executes all snippets in **install/parts/\<partname\>/install.sh**.

-6. If no errors are detected a new puavo-os will bei built.
+- If no errors are detected a new puavo-os will bei built.
+- Use the option --interactive to force an interactice shell

 ## More About Parts